gitpeut/NoriBigEye/README.md

  Also ported pixel doubling from https://learn.adafruit.com/animated-electronic-eyes/overview This gives a scarier effect, which is the point I think.

- The graphics files from that project have been converted to a format,this (older) version of the uncanny eyes using tablegen_oldstyle.py in the convert directory.
+ The graphics files from that project have been converted to a format this (older) version of the uncanny eyes project understands, using tablegen_oldstyle.py in the convert directory.
  For original graphics see the original code at https://github.com/adafruit/Uncanny_Eyes

  Eyes are made to react on a proximity sensor which publishes it's status on mqtt.

  Wifi SSID and password, mqtt server, username and passwordare stored in a headerfile wificredentials.h, which should contain the following variables with your own info: